wallacegibbon/gd32vf103_lib/README.md

 ## Introduction

-This is a library for GD32VF103xxxx (Based on the Bumblebee kernel of Nucleisys) RISC-V microcontrollers.
+This is a library for GD32VF103xxxx RISC-V microcontrollers.
 It depends on the GNU toolchains (GCC, Binutils) for (at least) RV32I/RV32E.

 ## Debugger Adaptor